kwatch/oktest/python/README.txt

 test_example.py::

-    from oktest import ok, run
+    from oktest import ok, not_ok, run
     import sys, os

     ## no need to extend TestCase class